wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 our reference manual can be found [here](https://dev.mysql.com/doc/mysql-cluster-manager/1.4/en/mcm-cluster-commands.html).

 ```
-./mcm_bin/bin/mcm
+mcm
 ```

 If you want mcm client to remotely connect to a mcmd daemon you can provide option `-a`, the argument to provide is `host:port`.
-For above client connect we can use `./mcm/bin/mcm -a localhost:1862` and provide default values if we want.
+For above client connect we can use `mcm -a localhost:1862` and provide default values if we want.

 Once connected you can look at all commands available by running: